LackOfMorals/lackofmorals.github.io/_posts/2023-10-13-python-neo4j-and-the-tube.md

 ---
-layout: posts
+layout: post
 title: "Using Python and data from Tfl API"
 description: "Building our graph with data from Tfl API using Python"
 tags: Neo4j Tfl Python
 ---

 # Episode 1 : Back to school

 ![London Tube Stations](/img/tflTube/tflStations.png)

 To become more familar with the TfL API and working with Neo4j programmatically , I'm going to write some funky Python code to explore and learn more about them.
 In Agile terms, it's a Spike.
 The vast majority of this code is likely to be thrown away - no need to make it pretty , optimised or anything like that, just functional.

 For the spike, I want to know more about

 - How to use the Tfl API to get a list of tube lines
 - Create entries in Neo4j using its Python driver

-## Install Neo4j locally.
+## Install Neo4j locally

 I'm going to use Neo4j Desktop for this exercise.
 It's a local install with a nice UI attached that makes it easy to use and work with.

 Download Neo4j Desktop here:- [https://neo4j.com/download/]() and install it.

 After the install has completed, launch Desktop and create a new project.
 Then click on the 'Add' button to , err, add a local DBMS.
 Give the DBSM a name, a password ( remember this as we will need it shortly ), choose the latest version of Neo4j, then select 'Create' and wait for the process to finish.

 Once that's done, go to the project and click on the dbms, then choose 'Start'

 You now have a running Neo4j graphdatabase.

 ## Get the list of tube lines from Tfl

 I've already created an account and obtained an API key to access Tfl API.
 If you haven't , go here [https://api-portal.tfl.gov.uk/]() and then come back.

 Lets use some Python code that's going to connect to Tfl API and get the list of Tube lines.

 ```python
 # Use python requests libary for our comms with Tfl